Sule57/convert/README.md

 - `-f, --file`: Path to the input markdown file
 - `-o, --output`: Path to the output PDF file

-If no output file is specified, you will be prompted to enter the output file path.
+If no output file is specified and a file is provided with `-f`, the output will be created in the same directory with the same name but with a `.pdf` extension.
+If markdown text is provided directly, you will be prompted to enter the output file path.